90% cheaper with Latenode

-How to connect Google Groups and Sinch
+Connect Google Groups and Sinch in minutes with Latenode.

-Create a New Scenario to Connect Google Groups and Sinch
+Create Google Groups to Sinch workflow

-In the workspace, click the “Create New Scenario” button.
+In the workspace, click the βCreate New Scenarioβ button.

-Add the first node – a trigger that will initiate the scenario when it receives the required event.
+Add the first node β a trigger that will initiate the scenario when it receives the required event.
 Triggers can be scheduled, called by a Google Groups, triggered by another scenario, or executed manually (for testing purposes).
 In most cases, Google Groups or Sinch will be your first step.
 To do this, click "Choose an app," find Google Groups or Sinch, and select the appropriate trigger to start the scenario.

 Select the Google Groups node from the app selection panel on the right.